McKenna Pope – The activist who voices that gender equality should start from toys.

 The Persona – Watch her TED Talk to experience her mettle

 This is where her TED Talk is available.
 It is a must-watch and a treat, to listen to the young, energetic and ambitious girl, explaining passionately about her thoughts and the change she wants to see in society.
-She talks about sensitivity, breaking stereotypes, gender-neutrality and how a simple idea of changing packaging and marketing of toys can help achieve this.
+She talks about sensitivity, breaking stereotypes, gender-neutrality and how a simple idea of changing packaging and marketing campaign of toys can help achieve this.
 This will be especially an inspiring talk for youth to watch, and definitely a constructive way to spend their time on the internet.
 Her energy and eloquence can motivate many.